sgunadhya/blog/content/post/feedback_machine_learning.md

 implementation is.
 Precision is the total percentage of true positives in our training data.
 Recall is the ratio of true positives to true positive plus false negatives.

+EDIT: I realized that this blog post is a bit dated.
+I came across this [blog post](https://medium.com/@keeper6928/how-to-unit-test-machine-learning-code-57cf6fd81765?imm_mid=0f7a0a&cmp=em-data-na-na-newsltr_20171101) about unit testing machine learning code.
+The article has serious-good advice on testing neural networks.